Miguel Duhamel: Racing career

 In 2008, Duhamel again raced for the Factory Honda Superbike team in AMA Superbike, riding a CBR1000RR-based Superbike, and he scored five top-five finishes.
 Duhamel finished seventh in the 2008 AMA Superbike points standings.
 In 2012, Miguel won the FIM e-Power & TTXGP race despite a three-year break from competition.
 The Canadian had lost nothing of his will to win as he rode the US Barracuda Lightning Racing Team's electric motorcycle.

-In February 2016, Miguel Duhamel announced that he would come out of retirement to race in the Bol d'Or Classic endurance race in France held on September 15–17, 2016.
+In February 2016, Duhamel announced that he would come out of retirement to race in the Bol d'Or Classic endurance race in France held on September 15–17, 2016.